maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

      }
 ```

-The `UpgradeNFT()` function allows a player to upgrade the power value of their NFT.
+The `upgradeNFT()` function allows a player to upgrade the power value of their NFT.
 This function takes an `index` as a parameter which is used to specify the NFT to be upgraded.
 The function requires that the sender of the transaction is the owner of the NFT.
 If this requirement is met, the function transfers 0.5 Celo from the owner of the nft to the contract owner and increases the power value of the NFT and the player.

 ```solidity
  function canSwallowNFT(address _address, uint _index) public view returns(bool){